Primary or Inherited Anticoagulant Disorders

 Horses with colic associated with endotoxemia have decreased plasminogen activity and protein C antigen concentration.
 These horses have increased mortality and risk of thrombus formation.
 Laminitis is thought to be the end result of several diverse systemic disorders.
 Microthrombi in the vasculature of the hoof lamina have been identified in the early stages of laminitis.
 One theory is that endotoxin has direct effects on the vasculature and activates contact factors in the coagulation cascade.
 Ischemia of the lamina secondary to edema, vascular compression, and possible blood shunting at the level of the coronet also damage endothelium.
 When circulation is reestablished, reperfusion injury results, and the exposed subendothelial collagen promotes thrombosis.

 The most appropriate treatment of an animal with thrombi or thromboemboli is diagnosis and management of the underlying disease process, along with good supportive care.
 Maintenance of adequate tissue perfusion is critical.
 Dissolution of clots and prevention of clot recurrence by administration of anticoagulants (eg, heparin and coumarin) has had mixed success.
 Heparin facilitates the action of antithrombin, but to be effective, adequate antithrombin must be present.
 In dogs with protein-losing nephropathies or in horses with endotoxemia, plasma transfusion may be necessary before heparin therapy is effective.
 Coumarin has been most useful for control or prevention, rather than for treatment.
 Fibrinolytic compounds have been administered to animals to enhance dissolution of clots.
-Tissue plasminogen activator has more fibrin specificity than does streptokinase or urokinase and, therefore, provides more localized fibrinolytic effects (although not totally).
-The main deterrent to use of tissue plasminogen activator is its high cost.
+Tissue plasminogen activator (TPA) has more fibrin specificity than does streptokinase or urokinase and, therefore, provides more localized fibrinolytic effects (although not totally).
+The main deterrent to use of TPA is its high cost.
+One study of cats with aortic thrombosis treated with TPA found a risk of reperfusion injury after the clot dissolved.
 Streptokinase is more available and less expensive, but the therapeutic dose is difficult to determine.
 Many animals have naturally occurring antibodies to streptokinase as a result of previous streptococcal infections.
 Administration of streptokinase must be sufficient to neutralize all antibodies but not produce a systemic fibrinolytic state with resultant bleeding diathesis.